matthewmueller/hooke/Readme.md

   Hooke is similar to an Event Emitter, but instead of event functions running independently, they are implemented as middleware with a callback function.

+  Hooke allows you to have a plugin system with asynchronous plugins that you can wait on to finish before moving on.

 ## Example

 ```js